 • Be a Person that You Would Invest In.
 In the beginning, you may think all that will exchange hands is the money.
 But, with experience comes the realization that it is more than that – it is not only about selling your business plan, but selling yourself … your character, your integrity, your passion.
 A good idea is only bolstered by the person who wants to bring it to life.

-• Legal Documents.
+• Get Your Legal Documents in Order.
 It is certainly a best practice to use attorneys to prepare an Operating Agreement that sets up the investment terms, ownership and management structure.
 While such documents can be purchased online as templates, we believe that a great business attorney brings tremendous value.
 Once your Terms Sheet has garnered significant interest from potential investors it then makes sense to invest the time and money with your attorney for the Operating Agreement, and related subscription agreements.
 Your attorney can also provide the guidance on all related documents you may need, such as the Private Placement Memorandum and a statement of Accredited Investors.

 Raising capital for starting a restaurant is not without its highs and lows.
 In the end, if you prepare well, and believe in yourself and your business plan, others will too.